SQL statement integrity constraint violation

 I am currently trying to fetch comments from the database table employee_trip_comments, however i am running into some problems and since i am not that familiar with SQL statements i am having a hard time fixing it.

-In the SQL statement, i am using two INNER JOIN clauses to select records that have matching values in both tables to be able to only show the comment at the trip it has been set to and to the user that made the comment.
+In the SQL statement, i am using two INNER JOIN clauses to select records that have matching values in both tables.

 The SQL statement is being called right away when the page loads/refreshes to be sure the data is always visible.
 When refreshing the page i get the following error: SQLSTATE[23000]: Integrity constraint violation: 1052 Column ‘week_end_date’ in where clause is ambiguous.